arangodb/docs/3.10/arangosearch-performance.md

 ] });
 ```

-In above View definitions, the document attribute *categories* is indexed for
+In above View definitions, the document attribute `categories` is indexed for
-searching, *publishedAt* is used as primary sort order and *title* as well as
+searching, `publishedAt` is used as primary sort order, and `title` as well as
-*categories* are stored in the View using the new `storedValues` property.
+`categories` are stored in the View using the new `storedValues` property.

 ```aql
 FOR doc IN articlesView